Samsung Galaxy A51

-The Samsung Galaxy A51 is an Android smartphone manufactured by Samsung Electronics as part of its Galaxy A series.
+The Samsung Galaxy A51 is a mid-range Android smartphone manufactured by Samsung Electronics as part of its Galaxy A series.
 It was announced and released in December 2019.
-The phone has a Super AMOLED FHD+ 6.5 in display, a 48 MP wide, 12 MP ultrawide, 5 MP depth, and 5 MP macro camera, a 4000 mAh battery, and an optical in-screen fingerprint sensor.
+The phone has a Super AMOLED FHD+ 6.5-inch display, a 48 MP wide, 12 MP ultrawide, 5 MP depth, and 5 MP macro camera, a 4000mAh battery, and an optical in-screen fingerprint sensor.

+On April 9, 2024, Samsung declared the Galaxy A51 series obsolete and stopped providing support and updates for the device.

 Specifications

 Hardware

-The Galaxy A51 has a 6.5 in Super AMOLED Infinity O display with an FHD+ 1080 × 2400 pixel resolution, a 20:9 aspect ratio, and a pixel density of ~405 ppi.
+The Galaxy A51 has a 6.5 in Super AMOLED Infinity O display with an FHD+ 1080 × 2400 pixel resolution, a 20:9 aspect ratio, and a pixel density of ~405 PPI.
+The maximum brightness is 353 nits in manual mode; however, the device switches to a high-brightness mode with 565 nits in direct sunlight.
 The front glass is constructed of Corning Gorilla Glass 3.
 The phone itself measures 158.5 mm × 73.6 mm × 7.9 mm and weighs 172 g.
-The phone is powered by an Exynos 9611 (10 nm) octa-core (4 × 2.3 GHz Cortex-A73 & 4 × 1.7 GHz Cortex-A53) chip and a Mali-G72 MP3 GPU.
-At release, it came with either 4 GB or 6 GB RAM and either 64 GB or 128GB internal storage, which can be expanded with a microSD card up to 512 GB.
+The phone is powered by an Exynos 9611 (10 nm) octa-core (4×2.3 GHz Cortex-A73 & 4×1.7 GHz Cortex-A53) chip and a Mali-G72 MP3 GPU.
+At release, it came with either 4 GB or 6 GB RAM and either 64 GB or 128 GB internal storage, which can be expanded with a microSD card up to 512 GB.
 Newer variants of the phone can come with up to 8 GB RAM.
 It comes with a non-removable 4000 mAh lithium polymer battery.
 It also has an in-display optical fingerprint sensor.

 Cameras

-The Samsung Galaxy A51 has a four camera setup arranged in an "L" shape located in the corner with a rectangular protrusion similar to that of the iPhone 11 and the Pixel 4.
+The Samsung Galaxy A51 has a four camera setup arranged in an “L” shape located in the corner with a rectangular protrusion similar to that of the iPhone 11 and the Pixel 4.
 The array consists of a 48 MP wide angle camera, a 12 MP ultrawide camera, a 5 MP macro camera, and a 5 MP depth sensor.
 It also has a single 32 MP front facing camera, which sits in a small punch hole on the front of the screen.
-Both the front and rear facing cameras can record video up to 4K in 30 fps, as well as 1080p in 30 and 120 fps.
+Both the front and rear facing cameras can record video up to 4K@30 fps, as well as 1080p@30/120 fps.
 The rear cameras also have Super Steady.

 Software

-The Galaxy A51 comes with Android 10 and One UI 2 (Currently One UI 5.0) (Currently Android 13).
-The phone has Samsung Knox for added system security.

-On 2 December 2020, it was revealed that the Galaxy A51, along with many other Samsung Galaxy devices, would be eligible to receive the Android 11 upgrade with One UI 3.1.
+The Galaxy A51 originally came with Android 10 and One UI 2.
+This phone has Samsung Knox for added system security.
+On 18 August 2020, Samsung announced that all variants of the Galaxy A51 would be supported for three generations of Android software updates, and 4 years of security updates.
+As of May 2024, the Galaxy A51 had already received an update to Android 13 and One UI 5.1.
+After that, the device would no longer receive software updates from Samsung.

-In a press release on August 18, 2020, Samsung stated that the A51, along with the Samsung Galaxy A71 and Samsung Galaxy A90 5G, would receive three generations of Android software support.
-Because of this, it is likely that the A51 will get two more major Android software upgrades after receiving Android 11.

 Design

-The Galaxy A51 comes in Prism Crush Black, Prism Crush White, and Prism Crush Blue, while the 5G variant comes in Prism Cube Black, Prism Cube White, Prism Cube Pink.
+The Galaxy A51 comes in Prism Crush Black, Prism Crush White, and Prism Crush Blue, while the 5G variant comes in Prism Cube Black, Prism Cube White, and Prism Cube Pink.